Perspective | The Olympics in North Dakota, the Boston Marathon at your gym and more on how sports will return

 “The question now, to which no one really knows the answer,” the Times wrote, “is when games will come back.”

-Well, I thought to be myself, if no one really knows the answer, I really have time right now to find the answer.
-So I got on the horn — that’s a late 20th century expression for making a phone call — and contacted every single sports league and federation.
+Well, I thought to myself, if no one really knows the answer, I really have time right now to find the answer.
+So I got on the horn — that’s an expression for making a phone call — and contacted every single sports league and federation.

 Here’s where we stand: